Companies House Updates Appeals Manual For Late Filing Penalties

 If you wish to read the updated manual in full, then you can do so here.

-What’s the reason behind the changes?
+What’s the reason behind the changes in the Companies House Updates?

 Companies House undertakes regular reviews of its practices.
 Changes to the late filing penalties manual were introduced to ensure that its content “was up to date and used clear and consistent language throughout.”